Mohan-I/React-Website-Template/README.md

 # LIST OF DEPENDENCIES :-

 npm install framer-motion :-
 To create an animated image showcasing your work in React.js, you can use libraries like Framer Motion or CSS animations.
-Here's a basic example using Framer Motion

 npm install chart.js :-
 To create a work experience chart in React.js, you can use a library like Chart.js to visualize the data.